This Scene From Lifetime's Britney Spears Biopic Is Devastating

-Filming for Lifetime's unauthorized Britney Spears biopic is already underway, recreating scenes from the lowest points in the star's public life.
+Filming for Lifetime's unauthorised Britney Spears biopic is already underway, recreating scenes from the lowest points in the star's public life.
 On Thursday, production began on one of the most troubling incidents.

 The Daily Mail caught the scene, being filmed in Toronto, in which Spears (Natasha Bassett) is in her car and surrounded by aggressive paparazzi.
 In the 2007 incident, Spears jumped out of her car and started swinging an umbrella at the paps.
 Even though we've seen these images before, the aerial bird's-eye view of the scene is upsetting.
 You can see how terrifying it is to be swarmed by photographers.